katjone/hello-world/README.md

 ## Content

-This piece of code demonstrates basic arithmatic functions in Python.
+This piece of code demonstrates basic arithematic functions in Python.
 The functions showcased in [test.py](test.py) include:

 - print